Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 Possible future improvements of the site could be:

-* The number of comments count to be updated first after the comment has been approved
 * Adding a field in the top of the recipe_details page with cooking time and number of portions
-* A user info site where the user can update/edit their userinfo
+* A user info site where the user can update/edit/delet their userinfo details
 * Get the unittest coverage up to 100%